 I don't live much with Japanese descendants (because there aren't any here), but several friends of mine who don't have any descendants complain about a certain prejudice, due to the fact that they are Brazilians and are within a circle or community in Brazil related to culture japanese.

-Sometimes I even think that the stereotype that Japanese is prejudiced was not due to the Japanese from Japan, but to the immigrants and descendants who lived in Brazil.
+Sometimes I wonder if the stereotype that Japanese people are prejudiced is not due to the Japanese from Japan, but rather to the immigrants and descendants who lived in Brazil.
 Some with a closed face and in a very bad mood.
-Not without reason, since unfortunately most of the descendants or Japanese who came to Brazil suffered and still suffer Brazilian prejudice.
+Not without reason, since unfortunately the majority of the descendants or Japanese who came to Brazil have suffered and still suffer prejudice from Brazilians.

 In Japan I spent a lot of time surrounded by descendants and Japanese and I could see that the Japanese were much happier.
 Already some descendants made critical comments (poor thing) for having stayed a week in the house of a Japanese family who were friends with them, but it was one of the best weeks I had.

-The Japanese colonies in Brazil usually just like to walk among them.
-They don't like to mix and want to keep their purity.
-I even understand this and would probably do the same, but never in a prejudiced way or thinking I'm superior to others, as happens in some cases.
-I believe that the descendants feel comfortable in their group, as they avoid prejudice from Brazilians.
+The Japanese colonies in Brazil tend to prefer to stay among themselves.
+They don't like to mix and want to maintain purity.
+I can understand that and would probably do the same, but never in a prejudiced way or thinking I'm superior to others, as happens in some cases.
+I believe that descendants feel comfortable in their group, as it helps them avoid prejudice from Brazilians.

 When looking for information, some comment that the descendants are extremely unfriendly even in tourist neighborhoods like Liberdade.
 Although some people think I'm talking about the older ones, in reality I see a lot of young people, especially joining the current rebelliousness they've acquired.